iredmail/docs/en_US/cloud/cloud-setup.ad.ssl.md

 - `LDAP:\\ad.iredmail.org:389`
 - `LDAPS:\\ad.iredmail.org:636`

+- Click `Start` on bottom-left corner of your Windows OS,
+- Click `Search` on top-right corner, enter `ldp.exe` in the input box.
-1. Click on Start --> Search ldp.exe --> Connection and fill in the following parameters and click OK to connect:
+- Connection and fill in the following parameters and click OK to connect:

 ![](./images/setup.ad.ssl/test_ldap_1.png)

-2. If Connection is successful, you will see the following message in the ldp.exe tool:
+- If Connection is successful, you will see the following message in the ldp.exe tool:

 ![](./images/setup.ad.ssl/test_ldap_2.png)

-3. To Connect to LDAPS (LDAP over SSL), use port 636 and mark SSL.
+- To Connect to LDAPS (LDAP over SSL), use port 636 and mark SSL.
 Click OK to connect.

 ![](./images/setup.ad.ssl/test_ldaps_1.png)

-4. If connection is successful, you will see the following message in the ldp.exe tool:
+- If connection is successful, you will see the following message in the ldp.exe tool:

 ![](./images/setup.ad.ssl/test_ldaps_2.png)